solidusio/edgeguides/getting-started/testing-setup.md

 Let's go over the installation of these gems and why we are suggesting them!
 ## RSpec

 RSpec is a highly versatile testing framework that we utilize for Solidus and in our guide examples.
-To install it for your local project, simply Update your bundle and install RSpec base files with the following commands in your shell:
+To install it for your local project, simply update your bundle and install RSpec base files with the following commands in your shell:

 ```bash
 bundle install